Encoder Resolution, Accuracy and Precision

 In the world of encoders, however, accuracy and precision have nothing to do with how small or fine the level of detail measured.
 That, instead, is a function of resolution.

-Resolution specifies the smallest distance that can be measured by an encoder.
-It's determined by the disk or strip.
 An optical encoder, for example, has lines and windows printed on the disk or strip.
-As the number of line and window pairs increases, the divisions between them become closer, and smaller distances can be measured.
+As the number of line and window pairs increase, they become smaller and closer together, and smaller distances can be measured.
 This results in higher resolution.

-Resolution is stated in Cycles Per Revolution (CPR) for rotary encoders, or in Lines Per Inch (LPI) or Cycles Per Inch (CPI) for linear encoders.
-These terms are used for all encoder types—optical, magnetic or capacitive.
+We list resolution in Cycles Per Revolution (CPR) for rotary encoders, or in Lines Per Inch (LPI) or Cycles Per Inch (CPI) for linear encoders.
+These terms are used for all encoder types—optical, magnetic and capacitive.

 Accuracy is a term used to describe the difference between target position and actual position.
 Encoder accuracy is specified in degrees, arcminutes or arcseconds.